rjsalvadorr/portfolio-v4a/content/blog/code/broquest/index.md

 <!-- more -->

 Sometime around winter 2012, I used my new-found C++ skills to make a simple 2D game, like the Nintendo classics.
-It was eventually called BroQuest 'cause my brother Mike offered to help with his art skills.
+My brother Mike offered to help with his art skills.
+So the BroQuest began.

-### Game plan
+## Tools used

+- [SDL](https://www.libsdl.org/) as the foundation of the game's engine.
+This library allowed me to work with graphics and keyboard controls using C++.

+## Overview

 The game had to blend together: